Create talking photo avatars in 1280p+ HD resolution | HeyGen

 Explore the advanced features of Avatar IV

 Avatar IV doesn’t just replicate speech; it understands tone, rhythm, and emotion.
-The model generates natural facial expressions and synchronised gestures that mirror human communication, creating conversations that feel authentic and emotionally engaging.
+The model generates natural facial expressions and synchronized gestures that mirror human communication, creating conversations that feel authentic and emotionally engaging.

-With Avatar IV, avatars move with purpose.
-Hand gestures are intelligently matched to the voice track, giving every video depth and nuance.
-Whether explaining, presenting or telling a story, your avatars will feel expressive and dynamic.

-Avatar IV opens up new creative possibilities.
-Transform a sketch, a cartoon, or even an animal into a talking, expressive avatar.
-From lifelike humans to anime characters and fantasy creatures, you can design any persona and bring it to life with high-performance realism.

 HeyGen uses an AI engine to animate static photos with voice sync, facial expressions, and gestures, needing only a script and an image.